 Historic Cruises and Canalway Bike Rides (Central New York)

 For anyone interested in local history, tour Fort Stanwix National Monument (pictured), a recreated fortress originally built in 1758 as a defense against the French Army in Canada.
 And Rome’s Industrial Revolution-era reputation as the Copper City lives on at local businesses.
 Debrief over a coffee at Copperccino’s or unwind with a cold one at Copper City Brewing Company, Rome’s first microbrewery since Prohibition.
 If you want to continue connecting the dots of history, visit Saranac/F.X.
 Matt Brewery in Utica, established in 1878 and known as the brewery that sold the first beer (a Utica Club) after the repeal of Prohibition.
 Utica is also significant to the Erie Canal; its first section, which opened in 1819, extended for 15 miles from Rome to Utica.
+When in Rome, tap into your creative side by joining a free On the Canals outdoor painting session on the Erie Canalway Trail near Bellamy Harbor Park in August and September.

 Waterfront Fun in Buffalo and Flight of Five in Lockport (Greater Niagara)